Infectious Disease · Mycobacterial Infections

 Vignette unlocked

-A 34-year-old immigrant from Southeast Asia presents with a 3-month history of chronic cough, night sweats, and a 10-lb unintentional weight loss.
+A 34-year-old immigrant from Southeast Asia presents with a 3-month history of chronic productive cough, night sweats, and a 10-lb unintentional weight loss.
 Physical examination reveals dullness to percussion and bronchial breath sounds at the right lung apex.
 A chest X-ray demonstrates a cavitary lesion in the right upper lobe.
 Sputum acid-fast bacilli smear is positive.

 +Reveal answer